zookeeper-5/Project-1/README.md

 - Description of the Topology
 - Access Policies
 - ELK Configuration
-  - Beats in Use
+Â Â - Beats in Use
-  - Machines Being Monitored
+Â Â - Machines Being Monitored
 - How to Use the Ansible Build

 ### Description of the Topology